ds-wizard/guide/docs/more/self-hosted-dsw/upgrade-guidelines.rst

 4.24.X to 4.25.X
 ----------------

-- Updated the endpoints in the sections related to the Knowledge Model and the Knowledge Model Editor.
+- Endpoints in the sections related to the Knowledge Model and the Knowledge Model Editor have been updated.
 Please check the API documentation for the new endpoints.
 - All Document Submissions with no Submission service defined will be deleted during migration.
 This can happen if the Submission service used by the Document Submission was deleted or renamed.
 - It is necessary to finish all Knowledge Model migrations, either by completing or deleting them, before upgrading.
 The upgrade will delete any ongoing migrations.